 The I/O calls from applications running in VMs invoke the virtual devices presented by VM.
 These I/O instructions are handled by a set of interfaces provided by the hypervisor as part of its device emulation and access function.
 The number of I/O interfaces depends on the number of emulated devices.
 The code implementing these interfaces can be run either in dedicated VMs or in the hypervisor kernel itself as a kernel module.
 Either way, this code calls on the device drivers installed in the hypervisor that access the physical devices connected to the hypervisor host.
 In most of the installations, this device emulation code is configured to run as non-privileged code.
 Hence, its capacity to interfere with the normal operations of the hypervisor are limited.
+Security recommendations for all three forms of device virtualization discussed in section 2.2.2 as well as for self-virtualized devices are provided in this section.
 Due security diligence is called for in the choice of device drivers that are installed in the hypervisor, as well as in the controls set up for access and usage of devices.